 Gay Sanders – President

-Gay was born in 1944 during the second world war, raised in London until she was 25 years old the moved to Canada.
+Gay was born in 1944 during the second world war, and was raised in London until she was 25 years old then moved to Canada.
 She lived in Vancouver for two years, then Fernie for eight.
 In 1979 she moved to Williams Lake when she Married her late husband Richard.
 She worked for the federal government for 16 years, and after was a travel agent for 10 years.
 Gay joined the board of Jubilee Care House in 1993, remained on the board until joined CMHA.
 She became Chair of CMHA in 2008 where she has remained, and feels that mental health of everyone is very important in their lives.

 Bob McNie – Vice President

 Bob and his family moved from Vancouver to the Cariboo in 1992.
 Bob worked at Jubilee Care House for a couple of years at which time he sat on their board as a Director and later served as President.
 Bob has served on the CMHA-CCB board for over thirteen years.
 He has held the seat of Director and Vice President.
 For over thirty years Bob has worked within Mental Health, including fifteen years at Riverview Psychiatric Hospital as a Healthcare Worker.
 After obtaining his RN Diploma, he worked for seventeen years at Gateway Crisis Stabilization Unit until he retired in 2014.
 Bob continues to advocate for people with mental illness.
 It is especially important for Bob to continue working toward destigmatizing mental illness.